The 8 Types of Illusions Explained – ICEFLAGS

 Inversion Illusion

-The inversion illusion happens when a pilot quickly transitions from a climb to straight and level.
+The inversion illusion happens when a pilot quickly transitions from a climb to straight-and-level.
 In other words, they pitch the nose down quickly, making them feel like they’re tumbling backward.

 Because the pilot feels that they are tumbling backward, they may pitch the nose down even further, intensifying the illusion and leading to a dangerous low-nose attitude.